Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Applications of Multi-modal Machine Learning

-To synthesize spatially controlled or complex images, another group of CGANs is conditioned on concept layouts.
-Among them, the model proposed by Reed et al.~\cite{Reed2016LearningDraw}is able to generate images with one spatially controlled object.
-It first encodes the object and its spatial position into a semantic map and then employs a staked CGAN conditioned on the semantic map to create the global and local scenes in two stages.
-Layout2Im~\cite{Zhao2018ImageLayout} extends this to multi-object synthesis by fusing multiple objects into a single semantic map.
-Other alternative models take scene graphs (i.e., graphs of text descriptors)~\cite{Johnson2018ImageGraphs} or text descriptions~\cite{Hong2018InferringSynthesis, Li2019Object-drivenTraining} as input and convert them to semantic maps using specifically designed modules to condition the following CGANs.
-Instead of using semantic maps, another model uses two pathways to take the entire layout and the object class labels as input to generate the background and objects separately~\cite{Hinz2019GeneratingLocations}.
-In general, stacked CGANs featuring two-stage processes are still limited to synthesizing low-resolution images due to computational cost.
-Deep fusion GAN (DF-GAN)~\cite{Tao2020DF-GAN:Synthesis} circumvents this issue using a one-stage process, which contains a text-image fusion block for deeper fusion between semantic and visual features and a target-aware discriminator.
-Besides CGANs, StyleGAN~\cite{Karras2018ANetworks} has also been adapted for cross-modal image synthesis.
-StyleGAN can control the style of the synthesized images through a style-based generator that uses a matching network to learn the target style and integrate that into the synthesis process~\cite{Karras2018ANetworks}.
-To adapt it for cross-modal image manipulation, a couple of models revise the matching network to condition image synthesis on text or image input and aim to maximize the similarity between the CLIP embeddings of the generated images and the input~\cite{Patashnik2021StyleCLIP:Imagery, Gal2021StyleGAN-NADA:Generators, Chefer2021Image-BasedTransfer}.
+A subset of CGANs synthesizes spatially controlled or complex images conditioned on concept layouts.
+Reed et al.'s model generates images with one spatially located object, using a semantic map to condition a stacked CGAN~\cite{Reed2016LearningDraw}.
+Models like Layout2Im extend to multi-object synthesis, combining objects into one semantic map~\cite{Zhao2018ImageLayout}.
+Some models use scene graphs~\cite{Johnson2018ImageGraphs} or text descriptions~\cite{Hong2018InferringSynthesis, Li2019Object-drivenTraining} converted into semantic maps to guide CGANs.
+Instead of using semantic maps, a dual-path model is conditioned on layout and class labels to create backgrounds and objects separately~\cite{Hinz2019GeneratingLocations}.
+Though stacked CGANs still generate low-resolution images due to computational constraints, DF-GAN uses a one-stage process with a text-image fusion block for deeper semantic-visual feature fusion~\cite{Tao2020DF-GAN:Synthesis}.
+A few models, adapted from StyleGAN~\cite{Karras2018ANetworks} for cross-modal image synthesis, use a style-based generator for style control and a revised matching network to align the generated images with input prompts via CLIP embeddings~\cite{Patashnik2021StyleCLIP:Imagery, Gal2021StyleGAN-NADA:Generators, Chefer2021Image-BasedTransfer}.